dearing/ellk/README.md

 ============
 manage elasticsearch, logstash, logstash-forwarder and kibana

-*note: expects consumer to install java*
+*note: expects consumer to install java and handle certs*

 Support and Tested
 ------------